coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 ```

 ## Personalization
-More and more we see requests coming in around personalization, one of the reasons why we added it to our demo.
+More and more we see requests coming in around personalization, which is one of the reasons why we added it to our demo.
 In our case we had two profiles: Movie Fan and a Movie Producer.
 Each had its own color schema and its own relevancy rules.

 Using the profiles we could not only change the UI styling, but we also added specific relevancy rules.
-In a normal scenario this would could come from all kinds of systems: for example department/country from Active Directory or information from a userprofile in Salesforce or Sharepoint.
+In a normal scenario this would come from all kinds of systems: for example department/country from Active Directory or information from a userprofile in Salesforce or Sharepoint.

 With Coveo you can use the [QRE](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=357) syntax to start boosting results with your preferences to a higher position.
 ``` javascript